Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field

-{Fig. 11} describes the evolution of velocity components $u,v$ and $w$ with collision parameter.
-From the figure, it can be seen that sharing of velocity takes place between $v$ and $w$ only.
-The component of velocity $u$ along the x-direction is almost zero in comparison to $v$ and $w$.
-As the ion-neutral collision increases, $w$ gets the more share of velocity.
-The velocity $w$ dominates the other components due to the presence of the accelerating electric field along the sheath length.
+{Fig. 7} shows 3D plot for the evolution of velocity components $u_i,v_i$ and $w_i$ with collision parameter.
+From the figure, it can be seen that the velocity $w_i$ dominates over $u_i$ and $v_i$.
+The dominance becomes more prominent as the velocity profile rises sharply along the z-axis with the increase in collision parameter.
+Thus, the component $w_i$ gets the highest share of ion velocity.
+The dominance of $w_i$ over the other two components may be due to the presence of the accelerating electric field along the sheath length.
 It has been observed that the ion-neutral collisions can not affect the velocity of electrons in the plasma.
 Therefore, the electron velocities remain unchanged with the increase in ion-neutral collision frequency.

 Figs. {8} depict the variation of ion velocity ($w_i$) for UOM and IHM.
 The ion velocity rises slowly in the presence of the IHM than in comparison to the UOM.
 But, with the increase in the collision parameter, the difference in the rising rate decreases as a function of distance.
 The field strength of the IHM increases towards the wall.
 Therefore, the field provides more constraint to the movement of the ions towards the wall.
 This causes the velocity to decrease in the presence of the IHM.